garyng/ahk-utilities/readme.md

 # AutoHotKey Scripts

-Some scripts that I wrote (+ some external scripts that I collected)
+Some scripts that I wrote (+ some external scripts that I collected).

 # Utilities

-1. Type date and time, like this `12/11/2017 13:08:42`
+- Type date and time, like this `12/11/2017 13:08:42`
-2. Toggle always on top and transparency (Feature stolen from `AquaSnap`)
+- Toggle always on top and transparency (Feature stolen from `AquaSnap`)
-3. Decrease/Increase/Reset the transparency of the window under mouse
+- Decrease/Increase/Reset the transparency of the window under mouse
-4. Instant window switcher (Originally from [Taran VH's 2nd Keyboard repo](https://github.com/TaranVH/2nd-keyboard), but refactored into classes + custom prompt before launching)
+- Instant window switcher (Originally from [Taran VH's 2nd Keyboard repo](https://github.com/TaranVH/2nd-keyboard), but refactored into classes + custom prompt before launching)
-5. Key lister (List all hotkeys and hotstrings)
+- ~~Key lister (List all hotkeys and hotstrings)~~
-6. Switch between virtual desktops (Adapted from [win-10-virtual-desktop-enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer), with a quite a lot of refactoring)
+- Switch between virtual desktops (Adapted from [win-10-virtual-desktop-enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer), with a quite a lot of refactoring)
-7. Quickly minimize and maximize active window (with history)
+- Quickly minimize and maximize active window (with history)
+- Show an overlay with shortcut and description

 # External Scripts

 1. [SnapX](https://github.com/benallred/SnapX) (Removed `updater`, `run on startup` and `admin rights`

+# Demo
+> Todo